amd/ryzen-ai-documentation/source/devflow.rst

 Obtaining Pre-trained Model
 ***************************
 The Ryzen AI development flow does not require any modifications to existing model training processes and methods.
-The pre-trained model (in PyTorch or TensorFlow) can be used as the starting point of the Ryzen-AI flow.
+The pre-trained model (in PyTorch or TensorFlow) can be used as the starting point of the Ryzen AI flow.

 Quantization
 ************
 Quantization involves converting the AI model's parameters from floating-point to lower-precision representations, such as 16-bit or 8-bit integers.
 Quantized models are more power-efficient, utilize less memory, and offer better performance.
-You can quantize the model using either Microsoft Olive or the AMD Vitis AI™ quantizer.
+You can quantize the model using either Microsoft Olive or the AMD Vitis™ AI quantizer.
 Olive is a user-friendly post-training model quantization tool.
 The Vitis AI quantizer is a powerful model optimization tool that provides advanced user controls and supports quantization-aware training.

 For more details, refer to the :doc:`modelport` page.